felipedelosh/GamePython/UTILS/MAP-GENERATOR-BY-LOKO/INPUT/readme.md

-PUT Here all MAPs in format .gif
+PUT Here all MAPs in folder.

+NOTE: You need some files inside folder:

+* collider.gif
+* color.gif